A thick and spicy Hatch Chile country gravy speckled with green chiles that’s delicious served on flaky country biscuits, chicken or even turkey!

 Have you ever tried Hatch Chiles to make gravy?

 Love this recipe?
-Then rate the recipe and tag us on Facebook to let us know how they turned out!
+Then rate the recipe and leave a comment to let me know how it turned out!